 I don’t think there is any other vegetable that plays such a main role in my cooking.
-What’s so weird is that I don’t really even feel that I am particularly fond of the vegetable – it’s not anything that special.
-It’s not like a bell pepper, that’s bright red and shiny and had a sweet & complex taste.
+What’s so weird is that I don’t really even feel that I am particularly fond of this vegetable – it’s not anything all that special on its own.

-Nor is it like zucchini, that when picked at the height of summer fresh off the plant has this wonderful squash-y flavor that just jumps out at you.
+Nor is it like zucchini, that has this wonderful squash-y flavor that just jumps out at you when it’s picked at the height of summer, fresh off the plant.

-Comforting and warm, this is perfect to serve on a cold, blustery night like we’re having tonight (did y’all hear California is finally getting some rain?!).
+Comforting and warm, this dish is perfect to serve on a cold, blustery night like we’re having tonight (did y’all hear California is finally getting some rain?!).
 I know it looks like it might be kind of bland and boring, but I really urge you to try this.
-You’ll be so glad you did – and you’ll start to love cabbage just like we do.
+You’ll be so glad you did – and hopefully you’ll start to love cabbage just as much as we do.

-This makes a perfect side dish, or functions as a full meal when served in large portions, which is exactly what we do!Print
+This makes a perfect side dish, or functions as a full meal when served in large portions, which is exactly what we like to do with it!Print

-An easy weeknight meal recipe that is both healthy and delicious!
+An easy weeknight meal that is both healthy and delicious!
 Serve this as a side or on top of rice for a complete meal.
-This comes together in about a half hour and is a great way to eat one of winter’s best veggies – cabbage!
+This dish comes together in about half an hour and is a great way to eat one of winter’s best veggies – cabbage!

-- Cut the potato into small 1 cm cubes.
-Heat the oil in a large skillet over medium heat, then add the potatoes and cook, tossing every now and then, until starting to brown, about 8 minutes.
+- Wash the potatoes well, and cut them into small 1-centimeter cubes.
+Heat the oil in a large skillet over medium heat, then add the potatoes and cook, tossing occasionally until they are starting to brown, about 8 minutes.

 - Add the onion and cook for a few minutes until softened.
-Add the beans and cook until browning just a bit, about 5-7 minutes.
-When just about done, add the coriander, sage, and thyme and toss together.
+Add the beans and cook until they brown just a bit, about 5-7 minutes.
+When they’re nearly done, add the coriander, sage, and thyme, and toss together.

-- While the veggies cook, cut the cabbage in half, then slice into 1 cm strips.
+- While the veggies cook, cut the cabbage in half, then slice it into 1-centimeter strips.
 Add the cabbage to the skillet, cover, and let steam for a few minutes.
-Remove the cover and cook while tossing often until the cabbage is softened, but still a bit crunchy.
-Add salt and pepper to taste, then serve immediately.
-If you grind peppercorns using a pepper mill, you’ll find a flavor explosion that hits your tounge.
-I highly recommend not skipping this as the pre-ground canned stuff is not nearly as tasty as freshly prepared black pepper.
-Enjoy!
+Remove the lid cook until the cabbage is softened but still a bit crunchy, tossing frequently.
+Add salt and pepper to taste, and serve immediately.
+If you grind peppercorns using a pepper mill, you’ll experience a flavor explosion that hits your tongue in the best way.
+I highly recommend not skipping this as the pre-ground stuff is not nearly as tasty as freshly ground black pepper.